lmas/kalender/README.md

 ## TODO

+- Fix and verify generated files have CRLF preserved in git
 - Add CI pipeline to generate new calendars every 31 december.
 - Add event descriptions and info links?